DrDBanner/inmanage/readme.md

 ## Recommended Invoice Ninja Installation Procedure (provisioned)

+Go to your `base-directory` and follow this procedure:

 ```bash
 # 1. Check if your environment satisfies the dependencies
 inm core health